pixielabs/handbook/01-working-at-pixie-labs/02-tools.md

  - We use [Zoom](https://zoom.us) for formal calls e.g. team meetings or conversations with external people (e.g. clients, partners).
+   Bonus; sign up for [Chataway](https://www.chataway.io/) so people in Slack can see when you're on a Zoom call.

  - We use [Slack Huddles](https://slack.com/intl/en-gb/help/articles/4402059015315-Use-huddles-in-Slack)
    for quick, informal discussions amongst ourselves e.g. helping with a